ManishDass/wavv/README.md

 ```
 Copyright © 2024 Valeri Gokadze

-Musify is a free software licensed under GPL v3.0
+Wavv is a free software licensed under GPL v3.0
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```